Aaron Swartz: MIT

-MIT maintains an open-campus policy along with an "open network."
-Two days after Swartz's death, MIT President L. Rafael Reif commissioned professor Hal Abelson to lead an analysis of MIT's options and decisions relating to Swartz's "legal struggles."
+At the time, MIT maintained an open-campus policy along with an "open network".
+Two days after Swartz's death, MIT President L. Rafael Reif commissioned professor Hal Abelson to lead an analysis of MIT's options and decisions relating to Swartz's "legal struggles".
 To help guide the fact-finding stage of the review, MIT created a website where community members could suggest questions and issues for the review to address.

 Swartz's attorneys requested that all pretrial discovery documents be made public, a move which MIT opposed.
 Swartz allies have criticized MIT for its opposition to releasing the evidence without redactions.
 On July 26, 2013, the Abelson panel submitted a 182-page report to MIT president, L. Rafael Reif, who authorized its public release on July 30.
 The panel reported that MIT had not supported charges against Swartz and cleared the institution of wrongdoing.
 However, its report also noted that despite MIT's advocacy for open access culture at the institutional level and beyond, the university never extended that support to Swartz.
 The report revealed, for example, that while MIT considered the possibility of issuing a public statement about its position on the case, such a statement never materialized.